Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Docile

-Scavenger catfish are exactly what they sound like.
-They hang around in caves and on rocks scavenging what they can from the bottom.
+Scavenger catfish hang around in caves and on rocks, scavenging what they can from the bottom.
 Because they prefer the bottom of the tank, they generally stay out of the way of fish that prefer to hang out higher.
-If this species and the African Cichlid happen to come across each other, this catfish is a bit too large to be bothered.
-This is one reason that they are solid fish to choose as tank mates.
-They’re simply too large to be much trouble.
+If this species and the African Cichlid come across each other, this catfish is too large to be bothered.
+This is one reason they are excellent fish to choose as tank mates.

-These catfish do like to eat fish flakes, but they also enjoy sinking catfish pellets.
+Scavenger catfish like to eat fish flakes but also enjoy sinking catfish pellets.
 You’ll likely need to feed them the sinking pellets, as the Cichlids will eat most of the floating flakes.
-This feeding will help them stay at the optimal body condition, which makes them able to withstand the aggression of the African Cichlids better.
+The pellets will help them stay in the optimal body condition, which makes them able to withstand the aggression of the African Cichlids better.

 tropical fish 2 divider